arvinshm/Kolmogorov-Complexity/README.md

 Both runs start from the same base model and train on the same RL environment.
 Both are evaluated on the same benchmark examples.
 The final comparison is paired, so each benchmark problem acts as its own control.

+The result (see below for detail) is that

 ## Defaults